whitneyburton/portfolios/students/1606-back/ben-pepper/M2-portfolio.md

 It was great to work with Ben again on a group project.
 Anything that he takes on, he dives deep into and learns everything about it that he can.
 He was always willing to go the extra mile as well whenever we split up work.
 Also, he never shies away from learning something new.
 The recommendation I would give is one that I have given before, and I do think Ben is getting better at this, is to just not be as hard on himself as he is sometimes.
 He is a very good programmer and sometimes I wish he could see it himself.
 But other than that, he was again a great partner on another successful project.
 -Nate Anderson

+I have paired with Ben several times this module, and he has been more helpful to me than any other person at Turing.
+Even when I asked confusing questions, he always made an effort to help me find an answer.
+He was emotionally supportive when I was having a tough time on a project, and he has been extremely encouraging and generous with his time.
+He has also led sessions during Friday Spike specifically to help Module 1 students be familiar with concepts that aren't taught to us by the instructors.
+He is a great example of how to be helpful as a Module 2 student.
+-Anna Dolan

+Ben has been such an inspiration this module.
+He has helped me to overcome my own self-doubt and has taught me the value of self-reflection and community involvement.
+He paired with mod 1 students more than any other person in my cohort, and his willingness to lend a hand is truly remarkable.
+Turing is lucky to have him, and I am lucky to be his friend.
+-Sonia Gupta

+Ben has been a great asset to our Little Shop project.
+When he sets to work he is able to work quickly and efficiently toward a solution.
+He is very knowledgable of the material and is an excellent resource to go to with any questions.
+He has an awesome way of explaining concepts that you might not understand.
+He is also great at keeping spirits up with his sharp wit and sense of humor.
+-Calaway

+I worked with Ben on our Little Shop project.
+Ben is fantastic about pushing through and getting a lot of stuff done.
+He clearly understands how he works best, and was able to move waffle cards more quickly than a blackjack dealer.
+He also has the skill of asking the right questions when going through somebody else's code so that everyone in the group is able to understand it well.
+It is very apparent, though, when Ben gets frusturated with something, and that sort of very visible frusturation tended to infect the rest of the group.
+Still, Ben is a great person to work with and has a better work ethic than he gives himself credit for.
+-Brendan Dillon

+I could not go this module without giving Ben a major shoutout for the amazing work done during his pairing sessions, as well as seeing his dedication and willingness to learn more and more every single day throughout the module.
+I am super happy to have Ben in my cohort, and I honestly have a lot of admiration, and respect for everything he does.
+-Raphael Barbo

 ### Playing a Part